csswizardry/csswizardry.github.com/_posts/2025-03-07-why-do-we-have-a-cache-control-request-header.md

-Where they differ is that `max-age=0` permits caches to reuse a response if revalidation isn't possible (e.g. no network access); `no-cache` is much stricter—it means the cache must always revalidate before releasing a response, or return an error if revalidation fails.
+Where they differ is that `max-age=0` permits caches to reuse a response if revalidation isn't possible (e.g. no network access); `no-cache` is much stricter — it means the cache must always revalidate before releasing a response, or return an error if revalidation fails.

 ## Revalidation